 Upcoming Mobile Devices - August Update

-Lock in a low monthly bill with Price for Life mobile plans
+Lock in a low monthly bill with Optimum Mobile

 Leaks, hints, innuendos and delays.
 Welcome to the world of mobile device releases in 2020, where there's never a dull moment or slow news cycle.